 You are required to notify OP&F of your election to opt-out of the HRA.
 OP&F has created a specific form for members to complete and return to make this election.
-The Retiree Health Care Opt-Out form is available on the OP&F website or by contacting OP&F Customer Service at 888-864-8363.
+The Termination of Health Care Stipend form is available on the OP&F website or by contacting OP&F Customer Service at 888-864-8363.